Glossary

 Violence against children

 Violence against children includes all forms of violence against people under 18 years old.
-For infants and younger children, violence mainly involves child maltreatment (i.e. physical, sexual, and emotional abuse and neglect) at the hands of parents and other authority figures.
+For infants and younger children, violence mainly involves child ill-treatment (i.e. physical, sexual, and emotional abuse and neglect) at the hands of parents and other authority figures.
 Children of all genders are at equal risk of physical and emotional abuse and neglect, and girls are at greater risk of sexual abuse.

 Source: https://www.who.int/